morganstanley/cpx-training/site/content/exercises/circuitpython/robotics/E12/index.md

 # Assembly

-- Attach the Circuit Playground device to the Crickit
+- Attach the Circuit Playground board to the CRICKIT

-- Use the metal spacers and screws (inside of Crickit bag)
+- Use the metal spacers and screws (inside of CRICKIT bag)

-- The micro USB on the CP device should align with the power supply of the Crickit
+- The micro USB on the CP board should align with the power supply of the CRICKIT

 ![](../../../makecode/robotics/E6/Assembly3.jpg)

 # Programming

-After plugging the servo cable into Servo 1 on the Crickit (yellow wire toward the outside), the following program can be run to demonstrate the full range of motion of the servo motor arm:
+After plugging the servo cable into Servo 1 on the CRICKIT (yellow wire toward the outside), the following program can be run to demonstrate the full range of motion of the servo motor arm:

 ```python
 from adafruit_crickit import crickit